 The preliminary round will last one minute.
-No tricks after time is called will be counted.
-If a rider is in a combo when their time ends, they may end the trick they are performing but are not allowed to go into another trick.
+Any tricks completed after the one minute has elapsed will not be counted.
+If the rider is in a combo when the time ends, they are not allowed to start another trick and extend the combo, they must end their combo with their current trick.
+Once the time is up, the rider moves from timed preliminary to last trick.